 Creative Arts Psychotherapist

-I am a licensed clinical psychotherapist in private practice in the state of New York.
+I am a licensed creative arts psychotherapist and drama therapist in private practice in the state of New York.

 Each client teaches me something special.
 I have had the privilege of learning from clients in outpatient clinics as well as private practice.